 During this class different species of woods, sources for wood and equipment, wood turning tools, lathes, and techniques of the wood turning craft will be explored with beginner students.
 Students will have the opportunity to use fine lathes and a variety of woodturning equipment.
 Each student will create a candlestick holder or a wine bottle stopper and a wood bowl.
 Supplies for these projects are included in the tuition.
 After these projects are complete, students can bring in their own supplies for that special wood turning project they have always wanted to create.
 The final night of class students will have a chance to "show" their work created during the course to other students.
+Projects are first rough cut to a circle on the Band Saw.
+Followed by shaping the wood on the lathe using the tools provided.
+Finally students can add a finish to seal the wood.
+See images below for an idea of the process.
 Each student is to provide their own safety glasses or shield and earplugs.

 PLEASE NOTE: Most classes meet over multiple weeks.
 Registration for each class is open until the class fills or until 1 week before the class begins, whichever comes first.
 If you miss the registration for this session we hope you will consider taking this class the next time it is offered.
 Please contact Carrie Henderson at firstname.lastname@example.org to be added to the mailing list if you would like to be notified when new classes are offered.

 If you experience problems completing the registration, contact Carrie Henderson at 828-262-8718 or email email@example.com.